For Research Assistants

-- Complete both the registration form and the proxy privileges form available at the Williams Circulation Desk
+- Complete the proxy privileges form available at the Williams Circulation Desk or online

-- Have the faculty member sign both forms.
+- Have the faculty member sign the form

-- Present the forms at the Circulation Desk at Lauinger to activate RA borrowing privileges.
+- Present the forms at the Circulation Desk at Lauinger or fax or email the form to activate RA borrowing privileges

 Research Assistants may borrow books not held at the Law Library or Lauinger Library under their own ILL account or a proxy ILL account for their professor.
 See Instructions for RAs for further information.